-We’ve talked to a handful of volunteers who just got home from a few of the ILP humanitarian programs in Romania, Haiti or the Dominican Republic to see exactly what coming home was like after giving an English education to children who would never be able to afford it, or giving lots of love to those Romanian babies while volunteering in an orphanage:
+We’ve talked to a handful of volunteers who just got home from a few of the ILP humanitarian programs to see exactly what coming home was like after giving an English education to children who would never be able to afford it, or giving lots of love to those Romanian kids while volunteering in an orphanage:

 On your semester, did you notice your perspective changing?